invoiceninja/invoiceninja.github.io/docs/selfhost.md

 chrome: error while loading shared libraries: libX11-xcb.so.1: cannot open shared object file: No such file or directory
 ```

-<p>To fix this you will need to install packages to support xcb </p>
+<p>To fix this you will need to install packages to support xcb:</p>

 ```bash
 sudo apt-get install gconf-service libasound2 libatk1.0-0 libc6 libcairo2 libcups2 libdbus-1-3 libexpat1 libfontconfig1 libgcc1 libgconf-2-4 libgdk-pixbuf2.0-0 libglib2.0-0 libgtk-3-0 libnspr4 libpango-1.0-0 libpangocairo-1.0-0 libstdc++6 libx11-6 libx11-xcb1 libxcb1 libxcomposite1 libxcursor1 libxdamage1 libxext6 libxfixes3 libxi6 libxrandr2 libxrender1 libxss1 libxtst6 ca-certificates fonts-liberation libappindicator1 libnss3 lsb-release xdg-utils wget
 ```

 ::: warning
-If you are having troubles installing NPM/NODE you may want to consider using PhantomJS Cloud, instructions to implement this can be found here <a href="https://invoiceninja.github.io/selfhost.html#phantom-js">Phantom JS</a>
+If you are having troubles installing NPM/NODE you may want to consider using PhantomJS Cloud, instructions for that are <a href="https://invoiceninja.github.io/selfhost.html#phantom-js">above</a>.
 :::

-### Using multiple versions of NPM / NODE
+### NPM / NODE versions

+<p>As we are using the latest version of Puppeteer (v5), NPM version must be >= 6 and Node >=12</p>

 <p>If you are running mulitple versions of Node/NPM you may want to specify path to the correct version.
 To enable this you will need to set the environment variables as follows in the .env file</p>